ptown-epicodus/bank-account/README.md

 ## Description

-This webpage allows a user to register for a new account and make and initial deposit.
+This webpage allows a user to register for a new account and make an initial deposit.
 The user can then deposit or withdraw an amount, updating the visible account balance.

 ## Setup